 The Constitution of India under ‘Directive Principles of State Policy’ provides that the State shall within the limits of its economic capacity make effective provision for securing the right to work, to education and to public assistance in cases of unemployment, old-age, sickness & disablement and undeserved want.
 In conformity of the spirit of this Direction, the need for a vigorous social security cover in the changing environment resulted in the legislation for provident fund as an endeavour to provide a life of dignity for the employees and their dependents once they ceased to earn their normal livelihood.

-The Act and all its Schemes are administered by a tri-partite Board called Central Board of Trustees (EPF), which has representatives of Government (both Central and State), Employers and Employees.
+The Act and all its Schemes are administered by a tri-partite Board called Central Board of Trustees (EPF).
+It has representatives of Government (both Central and State), Employers and Employees.
 The Board is chaired by the Ministry of Labour and Employment, Government of India.

 The Central Board of Trustees (EPF) operates 3 schemes: